 Higher education can be an expensive endeavor – with limited credit history and income, it can be difficult for new students to access funds they need to pay for school.

-One option is asking a trusted family member or friend to cosign for a student loan on your behalf.
+One option is to find a cosigner to apply with you for a student loan.
 However, there are some serious risks to this kind of partnership.
 Here’s how to decide if student loans without a cosigner are the best option for you.

 Do you need a student loan cosigner?

 Before applying for a new student loan and finding a cosigner, make sure you’ve exhausted all your options.
 Federal student loans work best for students who don’t have a cosigner, so try going this route before choosing private student loans.

 Working with a loved one who’s helping you apply for a loan takes a lot of trust on both sides and you don’t want to damage your relationship in the process.
 When figuring out if getting a student loan cosigner is the right option for everyone involved, consider the following benefits and drawbacks.

 If you’re having trouble qualifying for a student loan, working with a cosigner can be very advantageous.
 Here are some of the reasons why.

 1. Higher chance of qualifying for a loan

 One of the main pros to having a cosigner is the fact that you have a higher chance of getting a private student loan.
 If you have poor credit or even no credit, a cosigner can help you qualify by using their history of credit in addition to yours.

 Likewise, your credit history may only allow you to qualify for a high interest rate, whereas a cosigner may have a better credit score which can significantly reduce the total interest rate.